GSA-TTS/identity-dev-docs/_pages/index.md

 This is the user-friendly name for your Service Provider application.

 `logo`* (optional)
 This is your agency or Service Provider's logo.
 This is used in the header of login.gov when the user is authenticating to your Service Provider.
-(We will also need the file itself)
+We recommend a semi-transparent PNG or SVG with a 3:2 width to height ratio at least 150px wide.

 `return_to_sp_url`* Return-to Service Provider URL This is the URL of the Service Provider which login.gov provides to users when they wish to go directly to the Service Provider site or cancel out of authentication.